Standardized Testing Requirements

 - The ACT (Writing Section optional); OR

-Acceptable Quantitative Tests: SAT Math; SAT Subject Tests in Math, Chemistry, or Physics; AP Computer Science, Chemistry, Economics, Math, or Physics; IB final exam results for Chemistry, Computing Studies, Economics, Math, Physics, or Physical and Chemical Systems*
+Acceptable Quantitative Tests: SAT Math; SAT Subject Tests in Math, Chemistry, or Physics; AP Computer Science A, Chemistry, Economics, Math, or Physics; IB final exam results for Chemistry, Computing Studies, Economics, Math, Physics, or Physical and Chemical Systems*

 Acceptable Verbal/Writing Tests: Old SAT Critical Reading; Old SAT Writing; SAT Evidence-Based Reading and Writing; ACT Writing; SAT Subject Test in Literature; AP English Language and Composition; AP English Literature and Composition; AP European History; AP United States History; AP World History; AP Research; official IB final exam results for Language (A1, A2, or B English); TOEFL or IELTS (for International students ONLY)

 - Hamilton requires standardized testing because it is one of several valid predictors of academic success on our campus.
 However, please remember it is one of many factors that we will consider in our holistic review of your application.